List of Neighbours characters introduced in 2024: Max Ramsay

 Max Ramsay, played by Ben Jackson, made his first appearance on 12 November 2024.
 Max was introduced as a new member of the Ramsay family, one of the series' original families.
 The character and casting were announced on 1 October 2024 on the official Neighbours Instagram account, where they accompanied a picture of Jackson with the caption, "After 10 years, a Ramsay is back on Ramsay Street!
 We're thrilled to announce that Ben Jackson will soon be joining the cast as Max Ramsay.
 But what's brought a member of the show's original family back to Erinsborough?
 All will be revealed..."
 Neighbours later released another photo which revealed that Max is the son of original character Shane Ramsay (Peter O'Brien), who had previously appeared on the soap between 1985 and 1987 and in 2022.
 It was also announced that O'Brien had reprised the role and would be returning to the soap for a "visit".
 Susannah Alexander from Digital Spy questioned whether Shane and Max's relationship would be "harmonious".
+For his portrayal of Max, Jackson was nominated in the "Soaps - Best New Casting" category at the 2025 Digital Spy Reader Awards.